GBLille/MassiveFold/README.md

     - a boxplot for each neural network model
     ![header](imgs/plot_illustrations/models_scores.png)
   * distribution_comparison: ranking confidence distribution comparison between various MassiveFold outputs, typically useful for runs with different sets of parameters on the same input sequence(s).
+The `massivefold_plots.py` script has to be used directly with the `--runs_to_compare` parameter.
   ![header](imgs/plot_illustrations/distribution_comparison.png)
   * recycles: ranking confidence during the recycle process (only for multimers and ColabFold monomers)
   ![header](imgs/plot_illustrations/recycles.png)